KatherineMichel/katherinemichel.github.io/doc/blog/conferences/pycon-us-2026-recap.md

 ### The Art of Extending Python with Other Languages

+by Cristián Maureira-Fredes

-Cristián Maureira-Fredes believes Python extensions are important, but many people are afraid of them.
+Cristián believes Python extensions are important, but many people are afraid of them.
 He wants to help people trust themselves and give it a try.

 Python adjacent tools written in other languages:
 * PyTorch: C++